Pride Month

 Tri-Cities Pride Society

 The Tri-Cities Pride Society (TCPS) was formed in September 2017 to advocate for and serve the LGBT2SQ+ communities in the cities of Port Moody, Coquitlam, and Port Coquitlam.
-Led by an elected board of directors, the TCPS aims to help make the tri-cities community more inclusive and safer for the LGBT2SQ+ communities through advocacy, social events, education and consultation.
+Led by an elected board of directors, the TCPS aims to help make the Tri-Cities more inclusive and safer for the LGBT2SQ+ communities through advocacy, social events, education and consultation.
 Find out more and how you can support at tricitiespride.ca.

 Coquitlam Champions Equity, Diversity and Inclusion Year-Round